-Allthough E-Maj is installed as an extension, it cannot be uninstalled with a simple DROP EXTENSION statement.
-An event trigger blocks such a statement (with PostgreSQL 9.3+).
+Allthough E-Maj is usualy installed with a CREATE EXTENSION statement, it cannot be uninstalled with a simple DROP EXTENSION statement.
+An event trigger blocks such a statement.

 To uninstall E-Maj, just execute the emaj_uninstall.sql delivered script.

 '''

 \i <emaj_directory>/emaj_uninstall.sql

 '''